 Select program hiring partners

 Advance Testing, American Bridge Company, BME Associates, C&S Companies, Campus Construction, Christa Construction, Clark Patterson Lee, Flatiron Construction Corp, Fuss & O'Neil, GPI/Greenman-Pedersen, Harrison & Burrowes Bridge Constructors, Inc., LeChase Construction Service, LLC., Monroe County Water Authority, New York State Department of Transportation, Nussbaumer & Clarke, Inc., Passero Associates, POWER Engineers, Inc., Renewable Energy Systems, The DDS Companies, The Pike Company, The Walsh Group, Turner Construction, Wegmans, Whiting-Turner Contacting Co.

 |Outcome||% of Students|

 |Full-time Graduate Study||5.70%|

-Students in the civil engineering technology program are required to complete four co-op blocks.
+Students in the civil engineering technology degree are required to complete four co-op blocks.
 This typically includes one spring, one fall, and two summer blocks.
 You'll alternate periods of full-time study with full-time paid work experience in your career field.
 In some circumstances, other forms of experiential education (e.g., study abroad, research, military service) may be used to fulfill part of the co-op requirement.
 Each student is assigned a co-op advisor to assist in identifying and applying to co-op opportunities.